You’ve got a Western Digital Elements external hard drive. Or you’re thinking of getting one.

-On the screen where you pick your WD Elements backup drive.
+You can set this up on the screen where you pick your WD Elements backup disk.
 You’ll see a check box to encrypt.
-Once you select it Time Machine will encrypt your WD Elements back up.
+Once you select the box, you enter a password for your backup.

-Best practice says you should have two backup’s just in case one fails.
+Best practice says you should have two backups just in case one fails.

 So do consider buying another Elements drive to backup to.

 And while you’re here you can have a look at my other articles all about your WD Elements drive.